dmatik/switcher-boiler-card/README.md

 The card designed to look and feel similar to other Tile cards in HA.

 Welcome to our [Smart Home Israel](https://discord.gg/ayZ3Kkg) Discord channel to discuss.
+#### For any question, feel free to leave comment in my [HA Community post](https://community.home-assistant.io/t/lovelace-switcher-boiler-card/826475).

 ### Features